rbpatt2019/ToDonePy/README.rst

 Move your ToDo's to ToDone's!

 ..
-Note:: This project has only been test on a Unix OS.
+Note:: This project has only been tested on a Unix OS.
 I welcome collaborations to test it for MacOS and Windows!

 `ToDonePy <https://github.com/rbpatt2019/ToDonePy/>`_ is a command-line interface for managing your to do list.
 It provides a root command, `to`_, and three subcommands: